CosmWasm/sylvia-book/src/basics/entry-points.md

 In fact, `instantiate` is the only entry point required for a smart contract to be valid.
 It is not very useful in this form, but it is a start.
 Let's take a closer look at the entry point structure.

-First, we start with importing couple of types just for more consistent usage.
+First, we import a couple of types for more consistent usage.
 Then we define our entry point.
 The `instantiate` takes four arguments:

 - [`deps: DepsMut`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.DepsMut.html)
-  is a utility type for communicating with the outer world - it allows querying and updating the contract state, querying other contracts state, and gives access to an `Api` object with a couple of helper functions for dealing with CW addresses.
+  is an utility type for communicating with the outer world - it allows querying, updating the contract state, querying other contracts state, and giving access to an `Api` object with a couple of helper functions for dealing with CW addresses.
 - [`env: Env`](https://docs.rs/cosmwasm-std/1.1.0/cosmwasm_std/struct.Env.html)
   is an object representing the blockchains state when executing the message - the